chazzly/knife-verschart/README.md

 TO-DO
 =====
-1. List of Environments is currently hardcoded.
-Can pull from chef server easily, but need a way to estabilish sort order.
-3. Denote (perhaps with color) that a particular verison does not exist.
+1. Denote (perhaps with color) that a particular verison does not exist.
-3a.
-Denote (perhaps with color) constraints where no cookbook version exists to match the constraint.
+2. Denote (perhaps with color) constraints where no cookbook version exists to match the constraint.